leanprover/doc-gen4/README.md

 need to serve them from a proper http server for it to work.
 An easy way to do that is to run `python3 -m http.server` from the `.lake/build/doc` directory.

-## Assumptions that `doc-gen4` makes
+## Requirements to run `doc-gen4`
+In order to compile itself `doc-gen4` requires:
+- a Lean 4 or `elan` installation
+- a C compiler
+- being on a Linux or MacOS machine (other operating systems, including Windows, are not tested)

-The only requirement for the `lake -Kenv=dev build Test:docs` to work is that your target library builds, that is `lake build Test` exits without an error.
+Apart from this the only requirement for `lake -Kenv=dev build Test:docs` to work is that your target library builds, that is `lake build Test` exits without an error.
 If this requirement is not fulfilled, the documentation generation will fail and you will end up with partial build artefacts in `.lake/build/doc`.
 Note that `doc-gen4` is perfectly capable of